pixelated/pixelated-user-agent/PITCHME.md

 <!--
 See https://github.com/gitpitch/ for details
 -->
+# PIXELATED

 #HSLIDE
 # PIXELATED

 Private emails through accessible encryption in your own email provider.

+#HSLIDE

+# Team
+Pixelated is maintained by ThoughWorkers in Brasil and Germany.

 #HSLIDE
 # Features